Overview

 total internal reflection only happens under specific conditions.

-the angle of refraction is
+- Identify the critical angle on a ray diagram where the angle of refraction is

 90°.